RichardBrown384/riscos-artworks-js/docs/README.md

 #### Type 0x26: Fill

+When an Artworks file doesn't specify a fill then !AWViewer will crash with a data transfer abort.

 | Offset | Length | Content                                                                  |
 |--------|--------|--------------------------------------------------------------------------|
 | 0      | 24     | [Record header](#record-header)                                          |